Records Retention & Management

 Functional Area Security Coordinator Email (+ @alaska.edu) Notes Student Services Mary Buchanan mkbuchanan Student Services Mike Earnest wmearnest UAF Type 1 Approver Student Services Lisa Foster ldfoster Student Services Donavan Kienenberger uaf-registrar-access-request Finance/HR Belinda Norris brnorris Finance/HR Lynn Wrightsman lawrightsman UAF Type 1 Approver Finance/AR Amanda Wall aiwall Financial Aid Deanna Dieringer dldieringer OnBase Derek Bastille dlbastille UAF Level 1 Approver

 It is important to note that UAF does not normally keep records indefinitely.
-Every document has a defined lifecycle and will eventually be eligible for destruction.
-Documents that are under audit or are otherwise subject to legal review will not be destroyed until such time as the review or audit is completed and the document is at the end of its lifecycle.
+Every document has a defined life cycle and is eventually eligible for destruction.
+Documents under audit or otherwise subject to legal review are not destroyed until such time as the review or audit is completed and the document is at the end of its life cycle.

-There are many different ways to destroy documents and it is important to track when, how and by whom this destruction was accomplished.
+There are many different ways to destroy documents.
+It is important to track when, how and by whom this destruction was accomplished.
 Tracking for UAF documents is done with the Certificate of Destruction (COD) and (if needed) COD Continuation Sheets.
-The COD forms are intended to be used as collections of documents are destroyed.
-It is up to each department to determine what defines a collection of documents and how these collections are tracked.
+The COD forms are intended for use as collections of documents are destroyed.
+It is up to each department to determine what defines a "collection" of documents and how these collections are tracked.
 Some departments will track individual personnel folders while others might have a shared volume that has scanned receipts in it and all receipts are purged monthly.
 Your department should document what constitutes a collection for the records it maintains.

-Note that just because your department has copies of records, it might not be the home for those records.
-For example, grant documentation belongs to OGCA and the official copies are maintained by OGCA even if a PI might happen to have a copy of their own grant documentation.
-Copies of records that are given to departments for reference do not need to be included in the COD -- only the official copies need to be on the COD.
+Even though the department has copies of records, it might not be the home for those records.
+For example, grant documentation belongs to OGCA.
+The official copies are maintained by OGCA even if a PI has a copy of their own grant documentation.
+Copies of records given to departments for reference do not need to be included in the COD.
+Only the official copies are required on the COD.

-Departments that have records that need to be tracked on a COD should keep a running copy of that COD and fill it in as collections are destroyed.
-Each time, enter:
+Departments that have records requiring tracking on a COD should keep a running copy of that COD and fill it in as collections are destroyed.
+Enter the following information each time: